 Gong or Kung – translates as a skill, an accomplishment, even a job of work or something of merit.

 Qigong combines coordinated body posture and movement, with breathing and meditation.
-It is practised for health and well being it can also be part of the training for Internal Martial Arts.
-It is said to assist in a complete awareness through our whole being – through the 4 levels – physical, emotional, mental and spiritual The translation of the word Spiritual to our Western minds is a little changing as we relate any level of spirituality with religion.
-A truer translation would be our connection to all else and everywhere in the universe.
+It is practiced for health and well being it can also be part of the training for Internal Martial Arts.
+It is said to assist in a complete awareness through our whole being – through the 4 levels – Physical: Emotional; Mental and Spiritual. (see the news page for a more detailed decription).
+The translation of the word Spiritual to our Western minds is challenging as we relate any level of spirituality with religion.
+A truer translation would be our connection to all else and everywhere and everything in the universe.

-In our classes we work with some of the simple forms and sequences as well as some of the more complex forms of Qigong to benefit all students for their well being.
+In the classes we work with some of the simple forms and sequences as well as some of the more complex forms of Qigong to benefit all students for their well being.